steunix/passweaver-api/README.md

 ### Personal folders

 Each user has a 'personal' folder for storing private, not-shared-with-anyone items.
-Not even 'admin' user can read these items since items are encrypted using a different key: each user will set a personal password and it will be used for encrypting/decrypting personal items.
+Not even 'admin' user can read these items since items are encrypted using a different key: each user will have to set a personal password that will be used for encrypting/decrypting personal items.

 ### Users and groups